nubificus/vaccel-tutorials/lab5/README.md

 classification tags: This is a dummy classification tag!
 ```

-While on host we see the following output:
+While on ssh-based host we see the following output:
 ```
 2025.03.24-13:26:37.24 - <debug> New rundir for session 1: /run/user/0/vaccel/x5HdKV
 2025.03.24-13:26:37.24 - <debug> Initialized session 1